cudoventures/cudos-network-docs/src/README.md

 footer: Copyright © 2020-present Cudo Ventures
 ---

-# Welcome to the CUDOS network docs!
+# Welcome to the Cudos network docs!

 This page contains the current links structure of the Cudos documentation and where to go to find hekp and support.